mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 work automatically, but must be cleared of dust after a storm.
-29. Ore stockpile: Ore is carried along the conveyor belt from the crusher and dropped into a huge metal ore container, a box some six metres long and three metres square.
+29. Ore stockpile: Ore is carried along the conveyor belt from the crusher and dropped into a huge metal ore container, a box some six meters long and three meters square.
 If the container is full excess ore overflows and falls to the ground, prisoners are then expected to go out and gather the loose ore.